PatrickFuhrmann-HTWBerlin/SoSe-2024-DoW/2024-05-09-DoW-solution.md

 ## So our next job is to get the code to run properly.
 We need to look into:
 - Did we properly configure the system to find the data in the database
-- As we only formally compiled the code after we switched from the 'node.js' mongodb driver 3.5 to 6.5 we might need to have adjust the code to the new driver.
+- As we only formally compiled the code after we switched from the 'node.js' mongodb driver 3.5 to 6.5 we might need to have to adjust the code to the new driver.